Conference registration is now open!

-The conference themes for 2026 will address diverse contemporary opportunities and challenges for healthcare improvement:
+The Lean Healthcare Academic Conference at Stanford themes for 2026 will address diverse contemporary opportunities and challenges for healthcare improvement:

 Thriving in Complexity - Improving Healthcare Together